muziejus/transverse/index.md

 </ul>

-Note: Published in 1936, Nightwood, by Djuna Barnes, is a short novel that basically concerns itself with five people, mostly in Paris.
+Note: Published in 1936, Nightwood, by Djuna Barnes, is a short novel that concerns itself with five people who spend most of the novel in Paris.
 Robin Vote is a young American who takes to wandering and drinking at night.
 She marries and has a child with Felix Volkbein, a fake aristocrat searching for real aristocracy.
 She leaves Felix for Robin Flood, another American, before